lexusus735/SQL_Project_Data_Jobs_Analysis/README.md

 4. Which skills offer the best ROI — high salary and high demand?
 ![optimal_skills_learn](https://github.com/user-attachments/assets/b6570e13-71b1-4415-b1b9-7a8442472fab)
+---

-# Key Learnings
+## Key Learnings
 - The job market rewards engineers who combine cloud platforms (AWS, Azure) with modern data tools like Databricks, Kafka, and Spark.

-- Some lesser-known skills (e.g., Rust, Neo4j) command surprisingly high salaries in remote roles — showing a market for niche expertise.
+- Some lesser-known skills Rust, Neo4j command surprisingly high salaries in remote roles — showing a market for niche expertise.

 - SQL and Python remain non-negotiable foundations, appearing across nearly all top roles.
+---

-# Recommendations
+## Recommendations
-- Focus on high-leverage skills: those with both high demand and high salary (e.g., Spark, Kafka, Snowflake).
+- Focus on high-ROI tools: Spark, Kafka, Snowflake, Airflow

-- Consider learning niche but lucrative tools like Rust or GraphQL if you're aiming for remote or specialized roles.

-- Keep fundamentals (SQL, Python) sharp, but build around them with cloud and orchestration tools (Airflow, Databricks, Kubernetes).
+- Remote-ready stack: Cloud platforms + orchestration tools (e.g., Airflow, Kubernetes)
+- Explore niche tools: Rust, GraphQL, Neo4j — especially for specialization
+- Keep fundamentals sharp: SQL, Python, Git
+---

-# Conclusion
+## Conclusion
-This project provided a structured look into the world of data engineering careers.
-With SQL and upcoming visualizations, we answered key questions about pay, demand, and skill optimization — helping both new and seasoned engineers make data-informed career moves.
+This project brings clarity to career decisions in data engineering.
+By analyzing job listings with SQL and Python, it provides insights into what skills actually matter — from both a salary and demand perspective.

+> Whether you’re just starting out or planning your next move, this data-backed guide helps you upskill strategically, not randomly.

+---
+## Acknowledgements
+- Inspired by and built on the dataset from [Luke Barousse’s SQL Portfolio Project](https://lukebarousse.com/sql)
+- Special thanks to the open data and learning community for keeping data career exploration fun and accessible